billmania/auv_delivery_support/docs/README_X110.md

    the hemisphere.
 10. The device is at least 1,000 meters from any other sonar device operating in the 24 kHz to 32 kHz band.
+11. There exists a way to visually inspect the transducer for marine growth accumulation.
+There also exists a means to perform light cleaning of the transducer, in place on the sea floor.